Andrettin/Wyrmsun/readme.txt

 - Workers now gather gold at a slower pace.
 - Improved missile origin pixel centralization for multi-tile units.

+* Upgrades
+- New graphics for the Dwarven and Teuton Coinage upgrades (by Jinn).

 -----------------------------------------------------------------------
 - 1.2.7
 -----------------------------------------------------------------------